lancegatlin/typemax/basic_layout_design.md

 TMX assigns consonants the renamining 1KC in order of their frequency RHLDMF (with the exception of C which is stutter optimized to take advantage of its common bigrams CH and CT).
 * R and H are assigned to outside keys since outside is slightly faster than inside keys
-* To allow stride in MFU bigram TH, H is assigned to middle finger outside OLOO
+* To allow stride in MFU bigram TH, H is assigned to outside middle finger outside OLOO
-* This leaves LOOO for R
+* This leaves inside index finger LOOO for R
-* Since bigrams NL/LN and LH/HL are rare or never occur (while LT is common), L is assigned to middle finger inside OROO
+* Since bigrams NL/LN and LH/HL are rare or never occur (while LT is common), L is assigned to inside middle finger OROO
-* To allow stride in MFU bigram ND, D must be either index finger or mouse button
+* To allow stride in MFU bigram ND, D must be either inside index finger or mouse button
-* M is to index finger inside ROOO (todo: why?)
+* M is to inside index finger ROOO since it is slightly faster than mouse button
-* D is assigned to inside mouse button (todo: why?)
+* D is assigned to inside mouse button since it is slight faster than outside mouse button
-* F is assigned to remaining outside mouse button (todo: why?)
+* F is assigned to remaining outside mouse button

 ```
 .-------------------.